bgerber123/Habitat-Selection-Guidance/MovementHSF.md

                     doFit=FALSE
                     )

-# Make the intercept large and fixed
+# Make the intercept variance large and fixed (i.e., do not estimate).
   re_int$parameters$theta[1] = log(1e3)

-# Tell glmmTMB to not estimate the intercept
+# Tell glmmTMB to not estimate the variance of the intercept
   re_int$mapArg = list(theta=factor(c(NA)))

 # Now ready to fit the model